nakulshah04/audio-record-classify/README.md

-# audio-testing
+* Testing expo-av for recording decibel levels
+* Playing back the audio after storing it locally, on the mobile phone

-Testing expo-av with respect to recording decibel levels and audio playback Implementing YAMnet for audio classification
+* Implementing YAMnet for audio classification on the recorded audio to get environmental cues